RobotLocomotion/drake/tutorials/README.md

 [README](https://github.com/RobotLocomotion/drake/blob/nightly-release/tutorials/README.md).
 ```

 - Do not use `%matplotlib notebook`.
-It is not supported in Deepnote nor Colab.
+It is not supported in Deepnote.
 https://github.com/RobotLocomotion/drake/blob/master/geometry/optimization/graph_of_convex_sets.h#L296

 - For the pull request that adds the notebook(s), please include a `nbviewer`